Ihor-Zaiets/booking_university_project/README.md

 (28.10.2023)

-I copied idea of BaseServiceImpl from my work project, but now, when i want to cover it in tests, it`s driving me crazy.
+I copied idea of BaseServiceImpl from my work project, but now, when I want to cover it in tests, it's driving me crazy.
-I still cannot decide what consider a good\bad code\test practise and how to be sure, that i cover this implementation right, so every extend will be tested on that functionality automatically.
+I still cannot decide what consider a good/bad code/test practise and how to be sure, that I cover this implementation right, so every extend will be tested on that functionality automatically.

-Okay, so after long frustration and strong misunderstanding of how to deal with it, I decided to delete all code, i do not understand, because i see, that i collapsed under all new things that came at once.
+Okay, so after long frustration and strong misunderstanding of how to deal with it, I decided to delete all code, I do not understand, because I see, that I collapsed under all new things that came at once.

-That day at the evening:
+That day in the evening:

-Finally i finished BaseService tests.
-I even returned almost half of what i deleted previously.
+Finally, I finished BaseService tests.
+I even returned almost half of what I deleted previously.
 Really step by step strategy helped me with it.
-Not that, i did not know about it, but somehow this time it just was what it was.
+Not that, I did not know about it, but somehow this time it just was what it was.

 (29.10.2023)

-I knew i would have problems with Reservation, but did not except that much.
-For whatever reason, PostgreSQL just will not cast text to reservation_status, so to enable Reservation saving, i must to migrate data type from reservation_status to text.
+I knew I would have problems with Reservation, but did not except that much.
+For whatever reason, PostgresSQL just will not cast text to reservation_status, so to enable Reservation saving, I must migrate data type from reservation_status to text.

-Then, i\`m not sure, if i wrote tests good enough for reservation crud.
-Should\`ve i mocked User and Apartment or is it ok.
+Then, I'm not sure, if I wrote tests good enough for reservation crud.
+Should've I mocked User and Apartment or is it ok.

-Anyway, i finally finished first step and created CRUD for all basic Entities.
+Anyway, I finally finished first step and created CRUD for all basic Entities.

 (04.11.2023)

-In the first time i successfully mocked all dependencies end write an isolated tests, although, it happened in my work project, not here.
-I could have tried to implement this here, but I`m really tired of re-writing current project.
+In the first time I successfully mocked all dependencies end write an isolated tests, although, it happened in my work project, not here.
+I could have tried to implement this here, but I'm exhausted of re-writing current project.
-My enthusiasm is not infinite and i already want to finish this project ASAP.
-So i decided to decline all my refactors and keep save and delete methods public.
+My enthusiasm is not infinite and I already want to finish this project ASAP.
+So I decided to decline all my refactors and keep save and delete methods public.

-I`m currently trying to implement user authorization and from what i see, it`s contained in spring security.
-I found just a beautiful tutorial, but when i tried to extend WebSecurityConfigurerAdapter from spring security module, there was no such class at all.
+I'm currently trying to implement user authorization and from what I see, it's contained in spring security.
+I found just a beautiful tutorial, but when I tried to extend WebSecurityConfigurerAdapter from spring security module, there was no such class at all.
 Luckily, my work project already had all that implemented, so I checked it. the problem was in versions of spring security.
 In my project it was 5.4.5.
 I installed 6.0.14.
 I also remembered version numbering convention X.Y.Z Where X is when some backward incompatible changes is made.
-Like deleting some of the tutorial classes i needed.
-I decided to not go for another tutorial and just configure it on old version, since, i just need to implements that functionality for my university project.
+Like deleting some of the tutorial classes I needed.
+I decided to not go for another tutorial and just configure it on old version, since, I just need to implement that functionality for my university project.

 Later that day

-Okay, now i have problems with dependency versions.
+Okay, now I have problems with dependency versions.
 I decided to find another tutorial, but again, there was used WebSecurityConfigurerAdapter.
-As i suspect, if in 5.4.5 version of spring security this class looks completely ok, but in spring-security-config 5.7.11 this class annotated as deprecated and then, as we know in 6.Y.Z this class is no longer present.
-Problem is, when using not latest versions, there may be conflicts and i already met few.
-So i decided to change spring-boot-parent version so it would completely download me whole project of desired version.
-I`ve got another error.
-Annotations on me Apartment entity does not working, because jakarta package is missing.
-I guess, i need to find some tutorial on 6.Y.Z spring security package.
+As I suspect, if in 5.4.5 version of spring security this class looks completely ok, but in spring-security-config 5.7.11 this class annotated as deprecated and then, as we know in 6.Y.Z this class is no longer present.
+Problem is, when using not latest versions, there may be conflicts and I already met few.
+So I decided to change spring-boot-parent version, so it would completely download me whole project of desired version.
+I've got another error.
+Annotations on me Apartment entity does not work, because jakarta package is missing.
+I guess, I need to find some tutorial on 6.Y.Z spring security package.

+(09.11.2023)

+I already created all controller and endpoints, dtos and services methods.
+Today I started implementing services methods and wanted to use DozerBeanMapper to map dto with entity and vise-versa.
+And I met a lot of technical difficulties. map method is not static, so I need object of this class.
+If I need object, I need inject dependency.
+I tried to use
+@Autowired but got exception "no bean of ... found".
+That was a moment when I found out about @Configuration and @Bean definition.
+So now I created mu configuration class and defined Bean of DozerBeanMapper.
+Now Autowired does not throw me exception.

+And gosh, constructor DI is so annoying.
+I like Field DI much more.
+It is said, that it's not recommended, so I decided to try a good practise, but in work I didn't meet any problem with field injection, but I meet a lot of problems with constructor DIs.

+Also, I think I'm doing this project at worst time.
+Even DozerMapper has new 6.X.Y version and a lot of things have changes. no more available new DozerBeanMapper() constructor.
+Now I have to do something like that (DozerBeanMapper) DozerBeanMapperBuilder.buildDefault();